lsst-sqre/sqr-080/index.rst

 **Outcome:**

-We have resolved this by the new tutorial pull mechanism that populates tutorian notebooks on request and abandons the git checkout model.
+We have resolved this by the new tutorial pull mechanism that populates tutorial notebooks on request and abandons the git checkout model.

 Directories
 -----------